Photo Prints – Coal Breaker

 $2.82

 Late 1800s historical photograph reproduction from Wilkes-Barre Illustrated, 1891.
 Black and white image with descriptive text, matte finish heavy paper; sheet is 9.5″ x 12.5″, image alone is 7″ x 9″.
-A view of the building on the corner of East Market Street and Public Square, known as the Bennett Block.
+A view of a gazebo at the edge of Harvey’s Lake.